usatiuk/photos/README.md

 ### Using docker

 Open the workspace in a remote docker container using VSCode - everything should be set up for you.
-You just need to rename `ormconfig.dockerdevexample.json` and `ormconfig.dockerdevexample.test.json` to `ormconfig.json` and `ormconfig.test.json`
+You might need to rename `ormconfig.dockerdevexample.json` and `ormconfig.dockerdevexample.test.json` to `ormconfig.json` and `ormconfig.test.json` and install dependencies too (although it should be automatic)

-Also, you need to run database migrations with
-`npm run typeorm-dev -- migration:run`

 Then start with `npm run dev` and visit http://localhost:1234 (Parcel dev server is listening at http://localhost:1234, and koa at http://localhost:3000)